ftsrg/BME-MODES3/README.md

 - Should you use Eclipse with the Gradle plugin AND change something in any of the *.gradle files (either in the root `/src/java` folder or in your project's folder), do not forget to click on the project name with the right mouse button, and in the dropdown menu go to Gradle -> Plugin refresh.
 Otherwise, the plugin might not recognize the changes and will end up in an incorrect configuration.

+- Should you use [VIATRA](https://www.eclipse.org/viatra/) in Eclipse in any project, do not forget to set the folder into which VIATRA generates the Java classes.
+To do so go to `Window -> Preferences -> VIATRA -> Query Language -> Compiler` and set the `Output Folder / Directory` for `./src/main/vql-gen`.
+After that, set that folder as a source folder of the project and exclude it from the .gitignore file in the project folder: write `!/src/main/vql-gen/*` in the .gitignore file.
+However, this last step might be unnecessary if there is a VIATRA compiler available as a gradle plugin.
+(As of writing these lines, it is done available yet.)

 - Should you have build problems in Eclipse with Xtend, check if there is a `build/xtend/main` and `build/xtend/test` folders in the project.
 If so, remove the folders.
 In addition to that, remove the `	<classpathentry kind="src" path="build/xtend/main"/>
 	<classpathentry kind="src" path="build/xtend/test"/>` lines from the `.classpath` file in the corresponding project.

+- Never combine Xtend and pure Java files in the same source folder, because the Xtend / Xtext Compiler's Gradle plugin will get crazy and either end up in a stack overflow exception or show error markers at references for java classes in xtend files.

 - Should some change notifications from the file system not arrive to Eclipse, don't forget to use the 'good old' right click on the project name -> Refresh project option.
 Restarting Eclipse might also solve problems sometimes.